 Impact

-The vulnerability in RustDesk Client allows an adversary to generate authentication proofs without a client‑side nonce, thereby enabling session replay attacks.
-An attacker who captures a valid session identifier can reuse it to bypass authentication and gain authorized access to a RustDesk session.
-This represents a critical failure in the credential proof mechanism, corresponding to weaknesses that allow replay or reuse of authentication data (CWE‑294) and the lack of protective measures for cryptographic material (CWE‑916).
+The vulnerability in RustDesk Client, classified as Authentication Bypass by Capture‑Replay and Use of Password Hash With Insufficient Computational Effort, allows an adversary to reuse session identifiers (session replay).
+By capturing a valid authentication proof, an attacker can replay it to bypass authentication and gain authorized access to a RustDesk session.
+This reflects a critical failure in the credential proof mechanism, corresponding to weaknesses that allow replay or reuse of authentication data (CWE‑294) and the lack of protective measures for cryptographic material (CWE‑916).
 The impact is the ability to impersonate a legitimate client or peer and possibly execute actions within the remote session without any additional credentials.

 Affected Systems